 There is no attorney-client relationship formed by using this site or communicating with Law Office of D.L.
 Drain or any of our employees.
 Please read the complete disclaimer for additional information.

-It is very important that you obtain legal advice from an experienced foreclosure or bankruptcy attorney regarding your particular situation.
-Consultation before you take action will certainly cost you less than it will cost to fix your unintentional errors.
+It is vital that you seek legal advice from a qualified attorney on your individual situation.
+It will almost certainly cost you less to seek advice before acting than it will to repair your mistakes.

 Foreclosure is usually state law specific

 Unless it is federal land, the law of the state where the property is located controls the judicial foreclosure or trustee sale process.
 A trustee’s sale or judicial foreclosure are two of the processes a lender can use when there is a default of the original loan agreement (e.g. not paying the mortgage).

 THE FOLLOWING DEALS SOLELY WITH ARIZONA LAW AS IT GOVERNS ARIZONA REAL PROPERTY.